elastic/enterprise-search-sharepoint-server-connector/README.rst

 Testing connectivity
 ====================

-You can check the connectivity that the SharePoint server and Workplace Search server are using.
+You can check the connectivity between the SharePoint server and Workplace Search server.

 Use the following command ::bash